tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-The purpose of this test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdq:sourceAuthority.
-For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of datasets doing quality control, this test provides a specific subset of targeted data cleaning, making it a valuable test to include for the quality control case.
+The purpose of this Test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdq:sourceAuthority.
+For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of datasets doing quality control, this Test provides a specific subset of targeted data cleaning, making it a valuable Test to include for the quality control case.

 [🠱](#indexes-to-the-tests)
 ********************